iamruth143/InternPE/README.md

 Task 1 : Develop a digital clock using Python Programming Language.

-Task 2 : Create a TIC TAK TOE game using Python Language.
+Task 2 : Develop a TIC TAK TOE game using Python Language.

-Task 3 : Create a Snake game using Python Language.
+Task 3 : Develop a Snake game using Python Language.

 Task 4 :